-As Head of General Collections Conservation and Preservation, Elise Calvi is responsible for a set of activities designed to protect, stabilize, and improve the condition of the Libraries’ research collections.
-Elise oversees book conservation, commercial binding, and automated box-making, and is also responsible for disaster preparedness, monitoring environmental conditions, and carrying out preservation assessments.
-In addition to her work in the E. Lingle Craig Preservation Lab, she serves as a member of the Libraries’ Digital Preservation Policy Framework Task Force.
+As Head of General Collections Conservation and Preservation Services, Elise Calvi is responsible for a set of activities designed to protect, stabilize, and improve the condition of the research collections.
+Elise oversees book conservation, commercial binding, and automated box-making, and is responsible for preventive preservation efforts and working with subject specialists to determine and address preservation priorities.

-Elise developed an interest in systematic approaches to preservation activities through her early experience managing large-scale preservation projects for the Harvard Libraries.
-This led to co-authoring a book, The Preservation Manager’s Guide to Cost Analysis, published by the Association for Library Collections & Technical Services in 2006.
-She is a frequent speaker on preservation-related topics, both locally and nationally, and lectures on preservation for library science courses in IU’s School of Informatics and Computing.
+Elise developed an interest in systematic approaches to preservation through her early experience managing large-scale preservation reformatting and cataloging grants for the Harvard Libraries.
+This led to co-authoring The Preservation Manager’s Guide to Cost Analysis in 2006.
+She presents talks and workshops on preservation topics, including for library science students in IU’s School of Informatics and Computing.